 One of the first lessons I learned is that no amount of background research and statistics; no persona (however well researched, fulsome, evocative, and motivating); and, no empathy exercises or disability simulations; can ever teach you enough about the very personal and unique requirements and characteristics these individuals bring.
 It is a shameful conceit to suggest that you are an expert, or that you have more knowledge and insight, it is even hubris to suggest that you really understand.
 You cannot understand until you have no option but to live it.
 Even if that were to happen, it won’t be the same experience.

 One of the distressing phenomena I observed during my career was the degree to which excelling in the respected design methods often led to worse design for the individuals that most depended on a good design.
-The more the designers engaged in rigorous research, or observation behind one-way mirrors, or focus groups with token representatives of high incidence disability groups, the more the designers failed to ‘get’ these pioneers and what was needed in the design.
+The more the designers engaged in rigorous research, or observation behind one-way mirrors, or focus groups with token representatives of high incidence disability groups, the more the designers failed to ‘get’ these explorers and what was needed in the design.
 It was almost like the research and rigor was a shield to really understanding, while at the same time bolstering professional stature and distance.

-The larger the data set and the greater the power of the statistics, the more likely the unique needs of these pioneers would be lost or overpowered.
+The larger the data set and the greater the power of the statistics, the more likely the unique needs of these explorers would be lost or overpowered.
 It often became a tug of war between a design that stretched to where the edge user needed it versus a design backed by the research data — which would lead you away from the edge and toward the mean.
 Even the more creative design practices that involved an empathy cycle accompanied by ideation or brainstorming often landed on a design that completely missed the mark.
 While the designers could step out of their own assumptions and preconceptions, it didn’t necessarily mean they could step into the perspective of the edge user.

-This led me to the conviction that we need to recruit the most relevant and authentic expertise to the design team, namely the edge users or pioneers themselves.
+This led me to the conviction that we need to recruit the most relevant and authentic expertise to the design team, namely the edge users or explorers themselves.
 Not as research participants and subjects of study and analysis, but as full-fledged design team members, or co-designers.
 Not just during “empathy” and “user testing” stages, but throughout all design and development phases.
 We came to realize that “nothing about us without us” was not just a social justice mantra but a good design practice.

 Co-design for the Mainstream